fluxcd/helm-operator-get-started/README.md

 ```

 The Flux Helm operator will receive the delete event and will purge the Helm release.

+**I've uninstalled Flux and all my Helm releases are gone.
+Why is that?**

+On `FluxHelmRelease` CRD deletion, Kubernetes will remove all `FluxHelmRelease` CRs triggering a Helm purge for each release created by Flux.
+To avoid this you have to manually delete the Flux Helm Operator with `kubectl -n flux delete deployment/flux-helm-operator` before running `helm delete flux`.

 **How do I store Kubernetes secretes safely in a public Git repo?**